Life is hectic, and often stressful. Here are six ways to tune out from the chaos – and prioritise your mind, body and soul.

 We all know it, and science proves it – being beside the sea (or, indeed, in it) brings innumerable physical and mental health benefits.
 The ocean clears your mind, grounds you, reminds you to be humble and appreciate the world.

 Dive into a wave-riding retreat with Surfaris at Crescent Head on the mid-North Coastdedicated staff will help you “turn back the pace”.
 Forget the world and just focus on the now balancing on a board heading toward an opaline, pine-fringed shore.

 Clutter in the home clouds the mind and confuses the soul.
 Enter the tiny home movement, where the motto is “you don’t need much to be happy – as long as it’s all excellent”.

-Hail the Tiny Away portfolio, with properties that include a couple of fully equipped, neat-as-a-pin houses on a working alpaca farm in Windeyer, 250km north-west of Sydney (the mountain-biking here is a dream).
+Hail the Tiny Away portfolio, with properties that include a couple of fully equipped, on a working alpaca farm in Windeyer, 250km north-west of Sydney (the mountain-biking here is a dream).

 On the North Coast, Yamba Tiny Houses’ cute-as-a-button stays, named Iris and Irene, are set on more than 30 acres of lush countryside with river views.

 Walk this way